Sam-Oblad/Undergrad-Projects/cpp_projects/vector_ADT/readme.md

 # Vector
 ### In this project I created my own vector ADT using pointers and an array in CPP.
-Here is the instructions:
+### I started by implementing a basic vector that only holds int values, but eventually I developed a template vector class that could hold many different types.

 Background
 You have been using std::vector for a while now.
 In this assignment you will implement a simple